whitneylopezc/FEWD-SF-59/class_9/README.md

 You have to use your developer tools to complete this assignment.

-The four functions you're writing can't just be called anything.
-They must be "called" certain things.

 When declaring these functions, be sure to include the appropriate parameters.
 That's what you need to figure out.

-They also must each return a number.

 Once they return the right number, you'll see that number appear in the console.